SweBarre/log-login/README.md

 This plugin logs login atempts to [YOURLS](http://yourls.org).
 I wrote this to be used with fail2ban.

-Before you enable the plugin make sure you copy or rename the log_login_settings.dist.php to log_login_settings.php and update the file log_login_settings.php for reflect your local settings.
+enable the plugin and configure it from the admin page

 This file needs the [PHP Pear log package](http://pear.php.net/package/Log/) To install in debian wheezy, just do a